Falkenberg Alt Lonnewitz Airbase

 Altitude: enroute to the range 600 - 1200 m, on return 4250 m (climb above the range)

-285a (during flying activities at Holzdorf airfield)
+285a (during flying activities at Holzdorf Air Base)

 Falkenberg, Sonnewalde, Luckau, position 3 km south of Baruth, Heidehof range, Finsterwalde, Falkenberg

-Altitude: enroute to the range 300 - 1200 m; on return 4250 m (in coordination with Brand Command post)
+Altitude: enroute to the range 300 - 1200 m; on return 4250 m (in coordination with Brand Command Post)

 287 Falkenberg, Soellichau, Schoenewalde, Finsterwalde, Glaubitz, Belgern range, Falkenberg